ysatiche/company/person/novelScratch/readme.md

 elastic config2(include filebeat, logstash, es, kibana)

 2. multi process, multi thread, queue, ordered queue

+ques:
+<1> how quit multiprocess when queue is empty.
+<2> why selenium is normal when use multiprocess instead of using multithread.

 3. supervisor systemd to manager thread